Coder4916/Think-In-Space/README.md

 - Issue: Understanding Bootstrap 5, and being aware of updates.
 Eg. the class ".no gutters", to remove automatic padding that Bootstrap provides with .div rows and columns, became the class ".g-0".

-- Issue: Trying to remove a Bootstrap 5 color from the .active nav-bar, and having to add !Important to CSS to overide.
+- Issue: Trying to remove a Bootstrap 5 color from the .active nav-bar, and having to add an !Important color in CSS to overide.

-- Issue: When trying to make the NavBar responsive, it was found that this could also be done via a Bootstrap 5 .fluid class.
+- Issue: When trying to make the NavBar responsive via CSS, it was found that this could be done via a Bootstrap .fluid class.

 - Issue: Ports not working/updating several times on Codeanywhere IDE.
-I regularly had to change the Port/reset to make the updates to the site work, so I could see my progress.
+I regularly had to change the Port or reset to make the updates to the site work, so I could see the Website's progress.

 - Issue/Bug: README.md automatically began deleting itself while updating, when laptop was plugged into a smart tv.
 README.md had to be copied and pasted from Github repository.